dfsp-spirit/brainload/README_DEVELOPMENT.md

-conda create --name blbuild python=2.7 conda activate blbuild conda install conda-build anaconda-client conda skeleton pypi brainload --version ${NEW_VERSION}
+conda create --name blbuild python=2.7 conda activate blbuild conda install conda-build anaconda-client mkdir /tmp/condaishacky         # just don't ask, you do not wanna know why this is needed...
+CONDA_BLD_PATH=/tmp/condaishacky conda skeleton pypi brainload --version ${NEW_VERSION}
+# now edit develop/anaconda_dist/brainload/meta.yaml and add the following dependencies: pytest-runner
-conda config --add channels conda-forge      # add channel so the next command will find dependencies, e.g., nibabel conda-build brainload                        # may take a while... will output the full path to the file in the end.
+conda config --add channels conda-forge      # add channel so the next command will find dependencies, e.g., nibabel CONDA_BLD_PATH conda-build brainload                        # may take a while... will output the full path to the file in the end.
 You will need this soon. conda deactivate
 ```